perladvent/perldotcom/content/article/_pub_2004_11_11_floodcontrol.md

     Wed Feb 17 08:26:42 2004: LOCAL  OK: free again
     Wed Feb 17 08:26:42 2004: GLOBAL OK: free again

 You can see that I could not enter "hello" 3 times during the first 10 seconds but still I managed to enter one more "hello" a bit later (the 10-second flood had ended for the "hello" line) and 2 other lines before the global flood check triggered (5 lines for 1 minute).
 After 60 seconds, *floodtest.pl* finally accepted my sixth line, "free again."

 The next sections show how to use flood control in several applications.
 These examples are not exhaustive but are very common, so they will work as templates for other cases.

-### [My Scores Please?]{#my_scores_please}
+### <span id="my_scores_please">My Scores Please?</span>

 Imagine an IRC bot (robot) which can report scores from the local game servers.
 Generally this bot receives requests from someone inside IRC channel (a chat room, for those of you who haven�t used IRC) and reports current scores back to the channel.
 If this eventually becomes very popular, people will start requesting scores more frequently than it is useful just for fun, so there's a clear need for flood control.

-I'd prefer to allow any user to request scores no more than twice per minute, but at the same time I want to allow 10 requests total every two
+I'd prefer to allow any user to request scores no more than twice per minute, but at the same time I want to allow 10 requests total every two minutes:
-minutes:

     sub scores_request
     {